 Right of Residence

-Since January 1, 2005, Germany has regulated the residence of foreigners through laws contained in the Residence Act (AufenthG) and, for citizens of European Economic Area countries, in the EU’s Freedom of Movement Law (FreizügG/EU).
-The Residence Act regulates the residence of citizens of non-EU countries without connections to Europe.
+Since the 1st of January 2005, Germany has regulated the residence of foreigners through the German Residence Act (AufenthG) and, for citizens of the European Economic Area (EEA), through the EU’s Freedom of Movement Agreement (FreizügG/EU).
+The German Residence Act is specific to citizens of non-EU countries with no connection to Europe.

 crossmenu